NVIDIA/NeMo-Guardrails/docs/getting_started/5_output_rails/README.md

       - self check output
 ```

-The self check output flow itself is similar to the input one:
+The self check output flow is similar to the input one:

 ```colang
 define subflow self check output